 mailto:.
 Protocols not configured for your installation will be rejected and marked as invalid.

 To break the link position the cursor anywhere within the link text and click the Unlink icon:

 An anchor can be created anywhere within the text by either positioning the cursor, or selecting some text.
-Then click on the Anchor icon to open the dialog.
+Then click the Anchor icon to open the dialog box.

 Enter the name of the anchor then click OK to save.